The Virtual Trainer

 - Free 1-year feedback service.
 Send us a recording of yourself instructing a virtual classroom session and we will give you detailed feedback to further develop your skills.

 This dynamic workshop uses a blended approach.
 We combine 5 synchronous online sessions with offline self-paced activities.
-You’ll spend 10+ hours live, online learning and practicing the key skills and techniques of a virtual trainer.
-An additional 6 to 8 hours of intersession work will also be required to round out your knowledge and skills.
+You will spend time live, online learning and practicing the key skills and techniques of a virtual trainer.
+Also, 6 to 8 hours of intersession work will be required to round out your knowledge and skills.

 Maximum Class Size: 15 participants (We limit class size to ensure maximum value and participation for our clients.)